Dr Laurene Soubise

 I have also written about the sentencing process in France and have conducted research on No Appeal cases at the Criminal Cases Review Commission (CCRC).

-I am currently working on a new research project on post-sentencing procedures (i.e., failure to comply with licence conditions, community order or suspended sentence conditions).
+In parallel to the Loss of Control project, I am also working on a new research project on post-sentencing procedures (i.e., failure to comply with licence conditions, community order or suspended sentence conditions).
 The project is a socio-legal study of post-sentencing procedures (so-called ‘back-door’ sentencing).
 This comparative and empirical project aims to explore the role and function of courts, as well as the application of due process protections to these proceedings in practice.

 Professional memberships